-- 13 Evaluable Patients that achieved CR at each assessment date and thus achieved the primary and secondary objectives of Study II for all patients assessed up to 450 days (13/39 = 33%). - 35 Evaluable Patients that achieved CR on at least one assessment date and thus achieved the primary objective of Study II (35/53 = 66%)
+- 13 Evaluable Patients that achieved CR at each assessment date and thus achieved the primary and secondary objectives of Study II for all patients assessed up to 450 days (13/39 = 33%). - 36 Evaluable Patients that achieved CR on at least one assessment date and thus achieved the primary objective of Study II (36/57 = 63%)

+Kaplan-Meier Curve:

-The interim Kaplan-Meier (KM) Curve below represents the cumulative incidence of clinical events, including the treatment efficacy, occurring over prespecified time in Study II.
-According to the KM curve, approximately 80% of patients remained in Study II after 90 days, following the initial study treatment.
-More than 60% of the treated patients have a probability to achieve the primary study objective and, slightly less than 30% of patients have a probability to achieve a durable CR (the Study II secondary endpoint) at 450 day.
+The Kaplan-Meier ("KM") Curve represents the interim cumulative incidence of clinical events, including the treatment efficacy, occurring over prespecified time in Study II.

+According to the interim clinical data in the KM curve:

+- Approximately 80% of patients remained in Study II after 90 days, following the initial Study II Treatment. - 39% of Total Response patients have a duration of response ≥ 450 days. - 28% of Complete Response patients have a duration of response \geq 450 days.